 Your child will be drawn to colors, patterns, and shapes of different objects and toys.
 By reaching out for things, babies learn about touch, shape, and texture.

 Learning happens when your baby is allowed to hold, inspect, and explore an object.
-Your tot is likely to put it into his or her mouth for further exploration.
-It's important to make sure that choking hazards and other unsafe items are out of reach or, even better, out of sight!
+Babies will bring things to their mouths to learn about them.
+Keep choking hazards and other unsafe items out of reach or, even better, out of sight!

-Baby's first words are still a couple of months away.
+Baby's first words are months away.
 But your infant is learning a lot about language.
-Babies can distinguish between different sounds, and begin to connect words with activities.
-By the end of this period, babies recognize and respond to their own name.
+Babies can distinguish between different sounds and begin to connect words with activities.